 The days of breakfast on the deck in the morning sunshine have begun.
 K loves to bask and snooze while I drink my coffee.
 The hummingbirds arrived about a week ago so the buzz of their wings, along with the singing of chorus frogs, provides the background music for breakfast.
 I can't imagine a better start to a day.

+After our deck breakfast, both halves of the Duo joined me for a mountain bike ride.
 It was a warm and sunny morning, with blue skies except for the tell-tale clouds hovering over the mountains.
 When there are clouds that early, thunder storms are almost always in the cards.
 It was true today.

 We played on Hug Hill.
 I adore seeing the Duo together.